Ethics, Professionalism, and Humanitarianism

 For an overview of activities in the OSU Humanitarian Engineering Center (Passino, Director), click here.

-- Humanitarian Engineering Book:
+- Humanitarian Engineering Book and Course:

 - Courses, Short Courses, and Instruction:

 - ECE 3080 Ethics in Electrical and Computer Engineering which covers: (i) Professionalism, social justice, and ethical decision making, (ii) engineering as social experimentation, (iii) safety and risk, (iv) case studies in design (saftey) and workplace professionalism/organizational issues, (v) global issues (e.g., environment/sustainability, appropriate technology, weapons development), and (vi) foundations for engineering volunteerism.
 Taught this at OSU annually since Fall 1991.
 Annual enrollment varies, but it has not been below 150, and in Autumn 2004 it was >200, it was >190 Autumn 2005, it was 260 in Autumn 2012, 230 in Autumn

 - Technical resource/help for College of Engineering service learning course to prepare students for the service trip to Montana de Luz in Honduras (run by J. Merrill and E. Galloway, Winter 2006, 2007).

 - "Early participant" in the IEEE/United Nations Humanitarian Technology Challenge (HTC) (my challenge problem: Reliable Electricity), 2009.
 Named leader of the education component of this program, named "weHTC" ("world-wide education" for the HTC,).
 Developed design course (below) and public wiki for it.
 Later, after UN funding was lost, this morphed into two activities: (1) IEEE Global Humanitarian Technology Conference, and (2) ASME/EWB/IEEE Engineering for Change.